evkx/evkx.github.io/content/models/gmc/sierra_ev/sierra_ev_denali_edition_1/_index.md

 Key screen details:

-- The  screen behind the steering wheel on the left of the frame is 11.0 inches large
+- The  screen behind the steering wheel mounted into the dashboard is 12.0 inches large
-- The touch screen at the right part of the shared frame is 17.7 inches large
+- The  screen on the dashboard's center is 15.5 inches large

 A head-up display is a standard system that projects speed and other important driver information onto the windshield.